+1 standard deviation; 2 normalized z- time series; 3 distance from center of the barn calculated from (x,y)-position; 4 normalized centre distance

 4.2 Changepoint detection

 Of all 5443 ground truth changes in the dataset, 85.5% had a changepoint detected within 5 minutes.
 Per cow-day, this corresponds to 2.3 changes not identified accurately with the changepoint analysis.
 From these unidentified changes, 50.3% were linked to changes at a moment that there were more than 15 minutes of missing values in the surrounding hour, and 62.2% of these 50.3% were in a segment with at least 20% missing data.
-Additionally, 23.9% of these false negatives were within less than 20 minutes from another ground truth change, and thus associated with a very short segment length (table 3).
+Additionally, 23.9% of these false negatives were within less than 20 minutes from another ground truth change, and thus associated with a very short segment length (Table 3).
 At cow level, the performance remained more or less constant, with 14.2% of the changes not detected within 5 minutes of the ground truth and up to 93% associated with missing data.
-It is expected that part of the changes not being correctly identified with the changepoint analysis is also due to the ground truth not being perfect but this can, with the current dataset, not be verified.
+Based on our experience with sensors in an on-farm environment and the fact no sensor is faultless, it is expected that part of the changes not being correctly identified with the changepoint analysis is also due to the ground truth not being perfect but this can, with the current dataset, not be verified.

+Table 3 – Changepoint detection results.
+Ground truth changes are the getting up/lying down events as measured with IceQube accelerometers.